nishchay/translations/static/english/learningCenter/v2.0/session.md

 }
 ```

-Above will add session data named 'code' to context 'Application/Access/Secure'.
+Above will add session data named _code_ to context _Application\Access\Secure_.

 ###### Read limit / Number of time read

 This type session data available till it reaches its read limit.
-Suppose we have session data 'token' to be accessed for at most 3 times.
-Once we read 'token' data 3 times, it get removed and then next time it won't be available.
+Suppose we have session data _token_ to be accessed for at most 3 times.
+Once we read _token_ data 3 times, it get removed and then next time it won't be available.

 ```php
 $session = new \Nishchay\Session\ReadLimit(3);